Korea stock prediction (KOSPI): our honest numbers on a retail-driven market

 Here's the lesson I value more than any single prediction: a market being hard to predict is itself information.

-If a reasonable technical model can't beat a coin flip on KOSPI large-caps over 209 calls, that's partial evidence the easy short-horizon patterns have been arbitraged away β washed out by all that active retail flow and the regime shifts from interventions.
+If a reasonable technical model can't clear a coin flip on KOSPI large-caps over ~2,230 calls, that's partial evidence the easy short-horizon patterns have been arbitraged away — washed out by all that active retail flow and the regime shifts from interventions.
 That's not a flaw in the market.
 That's the market being efficient in the ways that matter for a price-only model.

 It also means you should be deeply suspicious of anyone advertising high accuracy on Korean stocks.
-If our honest, walk-forward-validated number is ~46%, and someone is selling "90% accuracy on KOSPI," ask them the question from our piece on AI stock-picking tools: show me the complete, timestamped, loss-included log.
-They won't have one, because a real one looks like ours β and ours, on Korea, sits close to even β a slight bias, honestly disclosed.
+If our honest, walk-forward-validated number is ~49.7% blended, and someone is selling "90% accuracy on KOSPI," ask them the question from our piece on AI stock-picking tools: show me the complete, timestamped, loss-included log.
+They won't have one, because a real one looks like ours — and ours, on Korea, sits right on a coin flip, honestly disclosed, with the small 3-day bright spot disclosed alongside it rather than dressed up as the whole story.

 So why cover Korea at all?